11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 • The pros and cons of hiring a public adjuster

-And while you could hire someone to create an infographic, there are infographics makers available—some free, some not—such as Canva, Visme, Infogram, and Venngage.
-If you are going to create your own infographics, then be sure to check out this blog for some useful tips.
-(Don’t let the title dissuade you.
+And while you could hire someone to create one of these for you, there are infographics makers available—some free, some not—such as Canva, Visme, Infogram, and Venngage.
+If you are going to create your own, then be sure to check out this blog for some useful tips.
+(Don’t let the blog’s title dissuade you.
 The tips are equally applicable to insurance agents.)

 7. Short-form videos